avocode/avocode/sketch-plugin.md

 ## Changelog
 ### 3.3.0 (March 8, 2016)
+- With this release Sketch Plugin 3 is officially out of beta
 - Added Cancel button to sync
 - Added a label that tells you when your last sync happened
 - New browser login that should fix all the previous problems with authorization